tri-cods/html-css/lessons.md

 </ul>
 ```

-Note that it's possible to assign more than one class to an element — just leave a blank space between the two classes, as in the baseball examples above.
+Note that it's possible to assign more than one class to an element—just leave a blank space between the two classes, as in the baseball examples above.

 Bonus: ID selectors can be used to create links that can be used for navigation *within* a page.
 For example, to add a link to the page that takes the user directly to the line that reads "New York Mets," we might write HTML like this: `<a href="#mets">Mets</a>`.